 As I've stated before, this book is emotional.
 I don't know how else to describe it, except that the pages are teeming with emotions that I have agonized over for hours and tried to express.
 My tagline of, "penning heartfelt emotional journeys" is really being put to the test this time around.
 Some of the questions I've had to think about through this process are:

-• What do men feel inside when they are in love?
+• What do women feel inside when they are love?• What do men feel inside when they are in love?

 • Do men really love like women do, or are their emotions different?